wp-plugins/sitemap-for-wpmuwordpress-mu/readme.txt

 See live blog [XML Sitemap Example](http://followta.com/blog/sitemap.xml)

 == Changelog ==

+= 1.1.1 =
+* page url included in sitemap.xml supported
+* fix the same url repeated in sitemap.xml

 = 1.1 =
 * You MUST update to this stable version